You will be provided with an address for our rural, private retreat center upon registration. For planning purposes, it is in the Kilauea area.

 If you’re out adventuring, chances are, your clothes will get a little red dirt on them, so there’s no need to bring your nicest things.

 Please bring your harmonium if you’d like to!
 You can take it as carry-on luggage if it fits (check ALL of your flight details first to verify!) or pack it in a hard-sided suitcase with clothing all around and check it.
 We will be doing some harmonium classes, and there will be time to practice on your own.
 We’ll have nightly kīrtan jam sessions, so bring what you love to play!

-(No meals will be provided January 17th.
-On January 31st morning, you’re welcome to eat whatever is left over!)
+(No meals will be provided August 28th, except possibly a light soup during orientation.
+On September 11th morning you’re welcome to eat whatever is left over!)

 Please note ALL of your dietary restrictions on the registration form.
 We may or not be able to accommodate unusual requests but will do our best if given enough notice.

 There is a small health-food store with a deli and several food trucks about 7 minutes drive from the retreat, and a wide variety of choices within 20 minute drive.
 There are several restaurants within 5-7 minute drive, but note that Kauai restaurants mostly have limited operating hours.
 Healthy meals are provided at the retreat for this reason! 🙂 We’ll be using shared cars with designated drivers, so you’ll have to collaborate with others for plans during those meal times that are not provided (unless you have your own car).